 All Michigan agencies and departments are able to use the services and prices provided under this contract.
 Mechanically, the work we perform is invoiced to RMS and the end user is invoiced through the State of Michigan accounting system.
 We do not invoice the end user directly when entities utilize this contract facility, and we have a single point of contact for managing billing and receipt.
 The state in effect acts as a reseller of our services to the other agencies and makes a mark-up of what is charged.
+For 2022, the State of Michigan represented approximately 66% of our Document Conversion segment's net revenues, and 38% of the total consolidated revenues.
 For 2021, the State of Michigan represented approximately 64% of our Document Conversion segment's net revenues, and 47% of the total consolidated revenues.
-For 2020, the State of Michigan represented approximately 71% of our Document Conversion segment's net revenues, and 47% of the total consolidated revenues.
+Rocket Mortgage represented approximately 12% of our Document Conversion segment's net revenues in 2021.